Ford turns back to Microsoft to build connected-car services

+* Papa Murphy's Holdings Inc - Reiterates full-year ebitda outlook/increases full-year cash-flow outlook

-DETROIT Ford Motor Co is turning to one of its early technology partners, Microsoft Corp, to help expand the automaker's connected car services.
+DETROIT, March 17 Ford Motor Co is turning to one of its early technology partners, Microsoft Corp , to help expand the automaker's connected car services.

 Among the features that Ford plans to offer later this year through its new Service Delivery Network is the ability to automatically update its new Sync 3 infotainment system wirelessly.
 The service will run on Microsoft's cloud-based Azure platform.